GrowtopiaNoobs/Save.dat-stealer-2/README.md

 # Server - setup:
 1.)
-Copy all client files to your webpage folder.
+Copy all server files to your webpage folder.
 2.)
 Go to main page and create password for your website.
 3.)
 Now you are ready to use it!